 Notifications Who What Minimum time to implement √/× The initial verbal notification must be followed up by an email containing a more detailed Pollution Incident Report to incidentresponse@epa.tas.gov.au EUL Required for: all spills that are within a marine park, or could impact a marine park.
 Notify the Director of National Parks via the 24-hour Marine Compliance Duty Office: Tel: 0419 293 465 <12 hours EUL Required for: all spills that impact or have the potential to impact on matters of national environmental significance (NES) including protected and migratory species, Commonwealth Marine Reserves and Ramsar Wetlands.
-Notify the Department of Agriculture, Water and the Environment: Tel: 1800 803 772 < 12 hours Once all appropriate authorities have been notified, move onto the appropriate immediate actions tables, for levels one, two or three below, depending on severity.
+Notify the Department of Agriculture, Water and the Environment: Tel: 1800 803 772 < 12 hours appropriate authorities have been notified, move onto the appropriate immedia e, two or three below, depending on severity. ate actions tables, for